Redocly/redocly-cli/docs/quickstart.md

 ### Preview API documentation

-Redocly CLI has support for showing a preview of [Redoc](https://redocly.com/redoc/) rendering your API docs, which updates when the API description updates.
+Redocly CLI has support for showing a preview of [Redoc](https://redocly.com/redoc/) rendering your API docs, which updates when the API definition updates.
 Run the command:

 ```bash